14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   - [450m](https://everydayhome.co.nz/products/clothesline-cord-with-uv-resistant-pvc-covering?variant=50586364412215)
     Availability: Available
     Price: $354.00 NZD
 - [SwiftDry Lifestyle Contemporary 6 Rail Airer - Black (2 Sizes)](https://everydayhome.co.nz/products/copy-of-lifestyle-contemporary-clothes-airer-6-rail-1-2m): The Lifestyle Contemporary 6 Rail Clothes Airer is a 6-rail version of the early design that became a much-loved addition in thousands of New Zealand homes.
 The Airer has a compact design with six rails, providing ample space for large laundry loads.
 It is engineered for convenience, allowing for loading at waist height and easy elevation to a drying position just below the ceiling.
 The user-friendly pulley system enables quick drying of laundry in the warm air near the ceiling, optimizing your available floor space.
 With 160mm spaces between each wooden lath, you are able to fit larger items on with ease, and with more air circulation space, along with being near the ceiling with its warmer air, they will dry faster than ever before.
 When fully loaded, the Lifestyle Colonial Clothes Airer will take up to 20kgs of washing.
 Featuring antique powder-coated aluminum end brackets, hand cast in the traditional way.
 The six wooden rails are made from imported kiln-dried American White Ash, chosen for its straight, stunning grain and warp-resistant durability.
 The rails come fine-sanded and ready to use, but if preferred they can be stained and clear-coated to match your home and decor.
 Plus, with a 30-year warranty, you can trust that this premium airer will be a beloved and hassle-free addition to your home for years to come!
 Making your laundry days simpler!
-KITSET INCLUDES (everything you need, except tools to do the job) 2x powder-coated aluminum end brackets Pulleys and screw mounting hooks 6x Wooden rails, 1.2m or 1.8m long 10m length of braided sash cord with cleat hook and screws - if your ceiling is higher than 3 meters let us know and we will supply a 15m rope.
+KITSET INCLUDES (everything you need, except tools to do the job) 2x powder-coated aluminum end brackets Pulleys and screw mounting hooks 6x Wooden rails, 1.2m or 1.8m long 10m length of braided sash cord with cleat hook and screws - if your ceiling is higher than 3 meters, 15m rope available here.
 Easy DIY assembly instructions SwiftDry 30 year warranty SPECIFICATIONS & MATERIALS Black powder-coated aluminum end brackets, cleat hooks, and pulleys with nylon pulley wheels for silent smooth action American White Ash Laths, known for their warp-resistant stabilitySoft, easy-to-handle braided pulley cord The rails are finely sanded to be gentle on your washing.
 This also makes it easy for you to stain, varnish, or paint the rails to match your décor if preferred.
 Length: 1.2m wooden laths (we also have a 1.8m version) Width: 795mm Weight: approx. 5kg
-  Updated: 2025-10-20T02:12:45Z
+  Updated: 2025-10-22T00:50:56Z
   Vendor: SwiftDry Clotheslines NZ
   Product Type:
   Availability: Available